microsoft/TechExcel-Fabric-with-Databricks-for-Data-Analytics/index.md

 This lab has exercises on:

-- Setting up the environment
+- Provision and configure resources
-- Creating a Fabric workspace and data pipeline
+- Create a Fabric workspace and data pipeline
+- Expore Copilot capabilites
 - Establishing connectivity between Azure Databricks and Azure Data Lake Storage (ADLS) Gen 2
 - Implementing the Medallion Architecture using Azure Databricks (Bronze, Silver and Gold layers)
 - Serving data with Microsoft Fabric